NeurAR: Neural Uncertainty for Autonomous 3D Reconstruction with Implicit Neural Representations: Conclusion

 \section{Conclusion}

 In this paper, we have presented an autonomous 3D reconstruction method based on an implicit neural representation, with the view path planned according to a proxy of PSNR.
 The proxy is acquired by learning uncertainty for the estimation of the color of a spatial point on a ray during the reconstruction.
 A strong correlation is discovered between the uncertainty and PSNR, which is verified by extensive experiments.
 Compared with variants with a pre-defined trajectory and variants using TSDF, our method demonstrates significant improvements.
-Our work shows a promising potential of implicit neural representations for high quality autonomous 3D reconstruction.
+Our work shows a promising potential of implicit neural representations for high-quality autonomous 3D reconstruction.

 One limitation of NeurAR is the optimization of implicit neural representation is slow and the computation consumption is high.
-The optimization of the model between view steps takes about 50-120 seconds depending on the number of iterations.
-Future work includes achieving real-time performance, joint optimization of the camera poses, reconstruction and view planning.
-Exploring the possibility of running NeurAR on unmanned aerial vehicles is also a promising direction.
+The optimization of the model between view steps takes about 50-120 seconds depending on the number of iterations, which is much slower than existing unknown area explorations.
+However, our method is agnostic to the underlying NeRF realization and therefore, we can easily swap the module for more advanced NeRF variants emerging lately~\cite{muller2022instant}.
+Future work includes achieving acceleration of the training and rendering for NeurAR.

+The other limitation is that we assume known camera poses, which require extra location systems to make NeurAR work.
+Future work includes joint optimization of the camera poses, reconstruction, and view planning.
+Also, extending NeurAR to multiple agents for large scene reconstructions \fl{with distributed learning~\cite{huang2022tackling}} and \fl{adverse environments with the mmWave radar~\cite{chen2022mmbody}} are interesting directions. { }